Buckhorn State Park

 Buckhorn State Park is a 6990 acre Wisconsin state park southeast of Necedah.
-The park occupies a peninsula on Castle Rock Lake, a reservoir formed at the confluence of the Wisconsin and Yellow Rivers.
+The park occupies a peninsula on Castle Rock Lake, a reservoir formed at the confluence of the Wisconsin and Yellow rivers.

+A portion of the park is preserved as Buckhorn Barrens, part of the Wisconsin State Natural Areas Program.

+The Department of Natural Resources made multiple land purchases, both large and small, between 1974 and 2009 with the aim of allowing the land to return to a natural state.
+The park's various environments include floodplain forest, prairie, savanna and desert-like areas.
+Recreational features include boating, biking, camping, fishing, swimming and winter activities.